animo/minor-blockchain-2020/docs/week-3/interacting-with-other-contracts-and-transactions.md

 ### Functions

-In week one the basic components of functions were explained.
+In previous material the basic components of functions were explained.
 In this week some new concepts surrounding functions are explored.

 #### Multiple return variables